Prerna2222/youtube-ad-strategist/README.md

 The system collects data from **YouTube APIs, Google Search insights, and keyword discovery** to recommend campaign ideas, placements, and targeting strategies.

+you can check it out on : adally.net

 ---

 # Features